-KC: Because we have a kind of expression says that dominant “social sustainability” and “sustainable technology” are real “sustainability”.
-Expressing the “sustainable technology”, we say that “you don’t use much energy and you have to clean water and have a water management etc.”, but then nobody say; “All right, what is urban social sustainability?”
+KC: Because we have a kind of expression that says that dominant “social sustainability” and “sustainable technology” are real “sustainability”.
+Expressing “sustainable technology”, we say that “You don’t use much energy and you have to clean water and have water management etc.”, but then nobody says; “All right, what is urban social sustainability?”

-At this point we have to check the list of criteria.
-It’s that we do not make urban design as a tabula rasa, transformation concept, and unexpectedness of flexibility, that we make very efficient land use, that we work on the transition between public and private, that we work on the collective control and the maintenance of public space by the inhabitants, that we create active pontages on the ground level, etc. I’m always tied to design of neighbourhood according to those criterias.
+At this point, we have to check the list of criteria.
+It’s that we do not make urban design as a tabula rasa, transformation concept, and unexpectedness of flexibility, that we make very efficient land use, that we work on the transition between public and private, that we work on the collective control and the maintenance of public space by the inhabitants, that we create active pontages on the ground level, etc. I’m always tied to the design of the neighbourhood according to those criteria.

 KC: It is very true.
-It’s not so easy; and also cultural.
-For example, the German people are more likely to live in the city than Dutch people.
-Dutch people are a bit like Americans; they were farmers and after the war, they became wealthy and hold houses.
+It’s not so easy, and also cultural.
+For example, the German people are more likely to live in the city than the Dutch people.
+Dutch people are a bit like Americans; they were farmers and after the war, they became wealthy and held houses.
 So, they’re like suburban people more than living in the city.
-And the German people are much more used to living in cities because they also have very beautiful 19th century neighbourhoods.
+The German people are much more used to living in cities because they also have very beautiful 19th-century neighbourhoods.
 They are very nice and unique areas.
-Scilicet it depends on the country, region and culture.
+Scilicet depends on the country, region and culture.

-However, let’s say generally there is a tendancy of families with children to go out of the city.
-It is like an American dream: Big house with a car.
-You can see it everywhere; we have seen exactly the same neighbourhood in Shangai, exactly the same neighbourhood in Florida and in Moscow.
-So, that is a kind of a global city idea which everybody likes and the consequences that the city itself is abandoned of families, that only the poor families, students, artists, stay there.
+However, let’s say generally there is a tendency of families with children to go out of the city.
+It is like an American dream: A big house with a car.
+You can see it everywhere; we have seen the same neighbourhood in Shangai, the same neighbourhood in Florida and Moscow.
+So, that is a kind of global city idea that everybody likes and the consequence is that the city itself is abandoned by families, and only the poor families, students, and artists, stay there.

-So socially disembalanced situations occur.
-Sometimes it becomes to a very bad situation like in Detroit.
-Detroit is a horrible city, completely human wrecked.
+So socially imbalanced situations occur.
+Sometimes it becomes a very bad situation like in Detroit.
+Detroit is a horrible city, completely human-wrecked.

-KC: So, we try in Holland, to return certain amount of people with families back into the city.
+KC: So, we try in Holland, to return a certain amount of people with families back into the city.
 And we have two good conditions to do that.
 First thing is we have many harbour areas in cities that are abandoned.
 And the second thing is that these harbour areas are owned by the city.
 Therefore, the land price can be determined by the city and can be kept low.
 So you can get housing in, if the prices will be commercial, like on the Bosphorus, you’ll be able to make housing.
-So, with these two advantages we have in the Netherlands, we’ll be able to get low rise, high density housing for families back into the city.
+So, with these two advantages, we have in the Netherlands, we’ll be able to get low-rise, high-density housing for families back into the city.

 ÖK: Is it working?